vs3kulic/yogi/README.md

 - **Dynamic Quotes:**
   Fetches lore and quotes from The One API to provide thematic insights and character flavor.

+- **Machine Learning Artifact Recommendation:**
+  The app recommends artifacts to players based on historical battle outcomes.
+A model predicts the probability of winning a battle given the character's and opponent's stats, the selected artifact's properties, and the result of a coin toss.

 - **AI-Generated Battle Summaries:**
   After each battle, a summary is generated using the OpenAI ChatCompletion API (gpt-3.5-turbo), summarizing the battle in under 100 words.